How to make a resume on a Word document

 1. Pick a template for your Word document resume

 Creating a resume in Word starts with choosing the right template.
-Open Word and search for “resume” by selecting the search icon in the top right-hand corner.
+Open Word and search for “resume” using the search bar in the top right-hand corner.

-This will bring up a range of resume template for Word.
-Choose “templates”, which will display your choice of resume templates, and then select the one that you like best:
+This will bring up a range of resume templates for Word.
+Choose “templates” and then select the one that you like best:

 For our example, we chose Microsoft Word’s “Bold” resume template.